+Appendix C

-Appendix C Information to be provided in a National Implementation Plan (NIP)
+Information to be provided in a National Implementation Plan (NIP)

 Context

-Setting the scene (facts and figures social data evolution of mobility needs and mobility impairments)
+Setting the scene (facts and figures - social data - evolution of mobility needs and mobility impairments)

 Legislative background

 for the elaboration of the NIP (associations consulted, local transport authorities consulted, interface with other NIPs, etc.)

 Current situation

-- Overview of the inventories: stations
+Overview of the inventories: stations

-- Overview of the inventories: rolling stock
+Overview of the inventories: rolling stock

-- Overview of the inventories: operational rules
+Overview of the inventories: operational rules

 Definition of a strategy

 --------------------------------------

-- Criteria according to which subsystems are treated in the plan.
+Criteria according to which subsystems are treated in the plan.

 Technical and operational means

 Extent of the upgrade or renewal of stations and rolling stock

 All other works aimed at eliminating barriers to accessibility which are outside the scope of Article 20 of Directive 2008/57/EC

 - Deployment of operational measures (assistance) to compensate the remaining lack of accessibility

 Financing

-- Cross-references to contract agreements (Directive 2012/34/EU art.
-307) and public service contracts (Regulation (EC) No 1370/20078)
+Cross references to contract agreements (Directive 2012/34/EU art.
+30 ) and public service contracts (Regulation (EC) No 1370/2007 )

-- Other resources
+Other resources

 Follow-up and feedback

-Update of the inventory of assets and comparison with the objectives

-Update of the plan

-Not used

-&lt;sup>2 Directive 2012/34/EU of the European Parliament and of the Council of 21 November 2012 establishing a single European railway area (OJ L 342, 14.12.2012, p.
+Directive 2012/34/EU of the European Parliament and of the Council of 21 November 2012 establishing a single European railway area (OJ L 342, 14.12.2012, p.
 32).

-&lt;sup>8-Regulation (EC) No 1370/2007 of the European Parliament and of the Council of 23 October 2007 on public passenger transport services by rail and by road and repealing Council Regulations (EEC) Nos 1191/69 and 1107/70 (OJ L 315, 3.12.2007, p.
+Regulation (EC) No 1370/2007 of the European Parliament and of the Council of 23 October 2007 on public passenger transport services by rail and by road and repealing Council Regulations (EEC) Nos 1191/69 and 1107/70 (OJ L 315, 3.12.2007, p.
 1-13).